Overhead Crane Inspection Lebanon, MO

-Overhead crane inspection in Lebanon, MO.
-Due to the weight and overall size of the objects often being lifted by overhead cranes, daily usage can lead to decline or, worse, a dangerous deficiency that puts your employees, your company, and your processes at risk.
-This is why periodic and frequent crane inspections are required to not only keep them operating at peak performance, but to also keep your personnel safe, reduce costly downtime, and extend the life of your equipment.
+Overhead crane inspection Lebanon, MO.
+Due to the size and weight of the objects often being transported by overhead cranes, daily usage can lead to deterioration or, worse, a dangerous deficiency that puts you, your team, or your company at risk.
+This is precisely the reason why frequent and periodic crane inspections from Engineered Lifting Systems are necessary to not simply keep them working at top efficiency, but to also keep your staff safe, reduce costly downtime, and extend the life of your equipment.

 - Initial Crane Inspections

 - Periodic Inspections (monthly to annually)

 - A review of existing training and inspection records

 - Electronic or written inspection report for your records

 - Detailed inspection of limits and limit operation, wire ropes, drive components, mechanical couplings, and brakes

 - Consultation on inspection reports and actionable items regarding mechanical issues and hazards or opportunities for improvement

 Along with being the overhead crane inspection company of choice in and around Lebanon, MO and throughout the Midwest, Engineered Lifting Systems also provides the following: